 What you might have missed

-China bringing back Moon rocks, unhatched chickens communicating in their shells, and YouTube conspiracy theories – here are some highlights from a week in science.
+Gene regions being linked to PTSD, an autonomous bike and a Millennium Falcon from back in the Cambrian – here are some highlights from a week in science.

-Here's a snapshot of a few of this week's stories that we particularly enjoyed.
-Click on the links to read them in full.
-You can also see all the week's yarns here.

 Read the full story here.